The Online Writing Center

 In support of the University mission, Liberty’s Online Writing Center (OWC) helps online students at any level of written English proficiency identify, understand, and improve their academic writing strengths and weaknesses.

-To this end, the OWC offers the following services from a wide variety of trained peer tutors with insider experience in the various degree programs offered by Liberty Online.
+To this end, the OWC offers the following services from a wide variety of trained peer tutors and staff with insider experience in the various degree programs offered by Liberty Online.

 - Offline Assistance allows you to upload a Microsoft Word draft, one per assignment, which will be reviewed by a trained tutor and returned with comprehensive feedback, including links to resources and writing aids specific to your needs.

 - Live assistance allows you to upload a draft and set an appointment with a tutor to discuss the draft via Skype.